 In summary, our contributions are as follows:

-\begin{itemize}[leftmargin=*] \item We are the first to systematically address the evaluation ambiguity in modern time-series forecasting by introducing a framework to decouple model error from a time series' intrinsic, irreducible unpredictability. \item We propose a computationally efficient and task-aligned Spectral Coherence Predictability (SCP).
-It provides a per-instance predictability score with a corresponding error lower bound and a frequency-resolved diagnostic to analyze a model's information utilization. \item Extensive experiments validates this framework's alignment with state-of-the-art models.
-We then use it to reveal novel insights like ``predictability drift'' and introduce a stratified evaluation that uncovers the complementary strengths of different models. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We systematically address evaluation ambiguity in modern time-series forecasting by introducing a predictability-aware diagnostic framework that separates model performance from instance difficulty. \item We propose Spectral Coherence Predictability (SCP), a computationally efficient and task-aligned instance-difficulty reference, together with Linear Utilization Ratio (LUR), a frequency-resolved diagnostic for analyzing how models utilize linearly predictable components. \item Extensive experiments validates this framework's alignment with state-of-the-art models.
+We leverage it to uncover predictability drift and to enable stratified evaluation that highlights complementary strengths across different models. \end{itemize}